Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/01-Meters/Ampmeter.md

-## Description:

-Circuit Current meter with output pin.
+Current meter with output pin.

 ---